 The Jefferson Awards honors individuals for their achievements and contributions through public and community service.

 Recognizing Pittsburgh's volunteers

 The Jefferson Awards are presented on two levels: national and local.
-Past Jefferson Awards recipients on the national level include Oprah Winfrey, Peyton Manning, Bill Gates, Condoleezza Rice, Faith Hill, Lance Armstrong, and Gen. Colin Powell.
+Past Jefferson Awards recipients on the national level include Oprah Winfrey, Peyton Manning, Bill Gates, Condoleezza Rice, Faith Hill and Gen. Colin Powell.

 In 1976, former Pittsburgh Post-Gazette editor John Craig established a local program honoring Western Pennsylvania's "Community Champions" -- everyday citizens who encountered problems in their neighborhood and created solutions to fix them.
 Today, the Post-Gazette continues to honor outstanding volunteers through the Jefferson Awards program.

 Partners in the cause

-Because of their commitment to volunteerism, Highmark, BNY Mellon, The Pittsburgh Foundation and The Heinz Endowments have joined the Post-Gazette in this valuable program.
+Because of their commitment to volunteerism, Highmark and BNY Mellon have joined the Post-Gazette in this valuable program.
 This year, community representatives will choose approximately 50 Jefferson Award winners from among those nominated.
 Each will be highlighted in a newspaper ad and honored at an elegant reception at which they will receive the bronze Jefferson Award medallion.

 Local leaders then choose six to eight of those honorees as finalists for our region's Most Outstanding Volunteer award.
 One winner will be chosen and will represent Western Pennsylvania at the national Jefferson Awards Ceremonies in Washington, D.C.
 In addition, one group of volunteers will be chosen as the overall Team Volunteerism Award.

 Nominate an outstanding volunteer